yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 1. Firstly, the mass list is transformed to pairs of ions, which have a mass difference of 1.003355 Da for 13C and 1.995797 Da for 34S with some flexibility for a user-defined error tolerance (by default 5 ppm).
 2. For specific isotopes, KMD values are calculated using the mass difference between 12C and 13C (1.003355 Da) and mass difference between 32S and 34S (1.995797 Da).
-3. Isotope pairs are further refined using *Resolution Enhanced KMD* adapted from {% cite Zheng2019 %}, in which the Kendrick base is adjusted by an experimentally derived integer in order to obtain desired separation.
+3. Isotope pairs are further refined using *Resolution Enhanced KMD* adapted from {% cite Zheng2019 %}, in which the Kendrick base is adjusted by an experimentally derived integer (For 34S, the integer is 12 (determined by trial and error) and for 13C the integer is 21 based on {% cite Zheng2019 %}) in order to obtain desired separation.
 4. Finally, abundance ratios are evaluated, where the abundance ratio for 13C should be < 0.6 and abundance ratio for 34S should be < 0.3.

 After performing isotopic filtering, two tables are outputted, one containing the isotopic masses and one containing the monoisotopic masses and all masses that did not have a matching isotopic mass.
 In complex mixtures, a mass can be classified as both monoisotopic and isotopic; in those cases it is included in both output tables and classified after the MF assignment.